jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 This guide assumes a basic level of familiarity with Windows.

+System requirements:
+- Operating System:
+  - Windows 7 or 8 are recommended.
+  - The applications used in this guide are compatible with x86 (32-bit) and x64 (64-bit) operating systems.
+  - The virtual machine that will be configured will have x86 architecture and is compatible with x86 or x64 host operating systems.
+- Hardware:
+  - CPU: Modern dual or quad core
+  - RAM: 4 GB
+  - The Vagrant virtual machine will be configured by default to have 1.5 GB of RAM (1536 MB).
+To change this amount, see Appendix D.

 WARNING:
 -------------------------------------------------------------------------------
 This guide should not be used to deploy Makahiki on a cloud-based hosting